usablica/introjs-website/docs/examples/basic/hello-world.md

 import { DemoWidget } from "../../../lib/demoWidget.js";

 You can create your product tour using `data-intro` and `data-title` HTML attributes.
-Simply add those attributs to your elements and call `introjJs().start()`:
+Simply add those attributes to your elements and call `introjJs().start()`:

 ```jsx title="index.html"